saferpay/sndbx/texts/marketplace.md

 ### Correctly executing a Multipart Capture

+Before you can even execute a [Multipart Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_MultipartCapture), you, of course, need a transaction, that needs to be captured.
+This can be any normal authorization, either done by the [Payment Page](https://saferpay.github.io/jsonapi/#ChapterPaymentPage), or [Transaction Interface](https://saferpay.github.io/jsonapi/#ChapterTransaction).
+You don't have to consider anything special, up to this point!

-Additional to the standard parameters, needed to execute a [Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture), the following parameters are important for a [Multipart Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_MultipartCapture):
+Additionally to the standard parameters, needed to execute a [Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture), the following parameters are important for a [Multipart Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_MultipartCapture):

 - **Type:** The **Type** specifies, whether this is one subsequent, or final Capture.
 - **OrderPartId:** Each [Multipart Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_MultipartCapture) is identified by a unique **OrderPartId**, which will also be forwarded to the respective reconciliation-files you will recieve later.
 That makes this Id very important for later identification, thus you have to make sure, that said Id is set an unique, so confusions can be averted.